EmilyFlocke-Pierce/GH_Flatbox/README.md

-Thank you for the extra context!
-Here’s a professional, clear README draft for your project, tailored for LLM/automation users and developers.
-This version highlights the Slack-to-GitHub workflow, the JSON format, and setup/configuration notes.
-You can further customize it as needed.

----

 # GH_Flatbox

 **GH_Flatbox** is a Slack-to-GitHub connector designed for teams and LLM workflows.
 It lets you generate structured GitHub issues and project board entries directly from Slack, using JSON templates—no context switching, no manual copy-paste.